EAR Investors Have Opportunity to Lead Eargo, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-16, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Eargo, Inc. ("Eargo" or the "Company") (NASDAQ: EAR).
+BENSALEM, Pa., Nov.
+22, 2021 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Eargo, Inc. ("Eargo" or the "Company") (NASDAQ: EAR).

 Lead Plaintiff Deadline: December 6, 2021